alldaygzchen/typescript/readme.md

 ```
 // HTMLParagraphElement
 const paragraph = document.querySelector("p");
-// HTMLElement (not clear, also properties and methods can not be used)
+// HTMLElement (Suppose the html is an input tag, the type is HTMLElement which is not clear, also properties and methods can not be used)
 const testInput = document.getElementById("user-input");

 // sol1: